atxtechbro/tech-skills-gym/README.md

    - Paste it into the custom instructions field (Ctrl+V)
 4. Begin your training session with: "spot me bro [focus area]"

 > **Note:** We're looking for contributions to improve Claude instructions.
-Will add details later.
+If you're a Claude Pro user, please check [Issue #30](https://github.com/atxtechbro/tech-skills-gym/issues/30).

 That's it!
 The AI will guide you through progressive technical exercises following the training framework.